mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

-of, there was an article written about it and there was a bunch of tweets on Twitter and it got a lot of attention actually from a black engineer that when I was at Twitter, my university recruiting team actually hired, but they created this document.
+of, there was an article written about it and there was a bunch of tweets on Twitter and it got a lot of attention actually from a black engineer that when I was at Twitter, my university recruiting team actually hired, but they created this document and really getting engineers [00:30:00] to change even the language that they use, right?
-[00:30:00]
-And really getting engineers to change even the language that they use, right?
 Like a black list versus a white list.
 There's a lot of problematic language and language is so important in engineering.
 And so even like going and finding that list and saying, okay, we're going to change some of this language.
 We're not going to use, you know, this language anymore because it just reinforces bias.
-And, and our, our minds are very, very powerful.
+And, and our minds are very, very powerful.
 And so I think the language that is used within engineering is step one.
 Right?
 That's that's one.
 Two, what is really interesting is, I was working with a white man engineering leader at a previous company once.
 And he said, Trier, I have one of the highest